 A section title is stored outside the editable area of a section.
 It is displayed but cannot be removed or altered using the standard editing interface.
 This can be a useful way of building documents that are composed of specifically defined, or ordered, sections.

-A server message is a global message that an administrator can enter in the administrator console for display on all pages on the server.
-It is generally used to notify ALL users currently logged into that particular PageSeeder server of a server wide event, such as an imminent upgrade or restart.
+A server message is a global message that an administrator can enter in the administrator dashboard for display on all pages on the server.
+It is generally used to notify ALL users currently logged into that particular PageSeeder server of an imminent server wide event, such as an upgrade or restart.

-Is any group with a subscription group (subgroup) as a member.
+A supergroup is any group with a subgroup as a member.
 There are no special characteristics of a supergroup, except that knowing which individuals can access the group requires processing the membership of the subgroup.

 A transclusion is type of cross reference that is resolved directly, so that the referenced content (a document or part of a document) is included into the source document.